 The exothermic reaction will be accelerated by adding any acids or bases to Aqua Regia or spraying it with water.

 Till it cools, leave the hot aqua regia solution in an open container.

 Never store Aqua Regia in a container that is closed.
-Over time, it will oxidize to form toxic nitrosyl chloride, chlorine gases, and nitrogen dioxide.
+Over time, it will oxidize to form toxic nitrosyl chloride, chlorine gasses, and nitrogen dioxide.
 This will create pressure in the container, probably causing an explosion to occur.

 An explosion may occur by mixing aqua regia with organic compounds.

 Do not store aqua regia.
 Owing to the oxidation of its reactive components, aqua regia quickly loses its effectiveness.
 For each use, blend a fresh solution.
 With sodium bicarbonate, excess solutions should be neutralized and disposed of via the drain, followed by flushing with large amounts of water.

 The spent solution should be neutralized with sodium bicarbonate after the substance has cooled and disposed of through the drain, followed by flushing with plentiful quantities of water.
 The neutralized solution should be collected as a toxic waste if the solution is polluted with heavy metals (i.e. silver, chromium).